flerner/Design-Patterns/README.md

  When to use this pattern?

- -Use the Adapter class when you want to use some existing class, but its interface isn’t compatible with the rest of your code.
+ - Use the Adapter class when you want to use some existing class, but its interface isn’t compatible with the rest of your code.

- -Use the pattern when you want to reuse several existing subclasses that lack some common functionality that can’t be added to the superclass.
+ - Use the pattern when you want to reuse several existing subclasses that lack some common functionality that can’t be added to the superclass.

  2 -> Bridge